-Fully automating your document workflow is a perfect way to optimise efficiency and mitigate errors.
+Fully automating your document workflow is a perfect way to optimize efficiency and mitigate errors.
 Our upcoming study, How Automation Impacts Document Workflow, examined the time savings and the error rate associated with three different levels of automation: Manual Processing, Partial Automation and Full Automation

 However, partial automation expanded the error rate due to the compounding nature of automation.
 The manual part of the task combined with the automated component turns one simple human error into multiple errors or “compounding errors.”

 It is also important to note any time saved by automating the inserting process would be eroded by error remediation efforts.